MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### ContinueNavigationInEdge2

-Raised when the browser wants to stop hosting content and have the navigation to the URL continue in the hosting process, this version provides extra information about the navigation.
+Raised when the browser wants to stop hosting content and have the navigation to the URL continue in the hosting process; this version provides extra information about the navigation.

 > public HRESULT [ContinueNavigationInEdge2](#continuenavigationinedge2)(LPCWSTR pszUrl, ULONG ulCookieSyncVersion, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)